![]() |

 start time but their race time will begin from the time given in the

 programme.
-Each person can only win one prize plus a team prize Mens trial First 15 finishers, 3 x V50, 2 x V60, first 3 novice entrants, and first 3 teams First LDMTA member and YHA member Trophy’s - Outward Bound school employee and Mountaineering Club
+Each person can only win one prize plus a team prize Classic trial First 10 finishers, 3 x V50, 2 x V60, first 3 women and first 3 teams First LDMTA member and YHA member not having won another prize

 The continuation of this traditional sport depends on the help and co-operation received from local landowners and farmers including the National Trust.
 In order to maintain our excellent relationship with these bodies we rely on all of our competitors to respect out of bound areas, not to climb walls or fences and to leave no litter.
 Take nothing but your memories and leave nothing but footprints.